joshrotenberg/italian-anki/README.md

 3. **CHANGELOG Validation**: The GitHub Actions workflow automatically regenerates and validates the `CHANGELOG.md` file on every pull request.
    - PRs will fail CI if the changelog is outdated
-   - Run `make changelog` or `git-cliff --output CHANGELOG.md` locally to update it before committing
+   - Run `git-cliff --config config/cliff.toml --output CHANGELOG.md` locally to update it before committing

 4. **Creating Releases**: When a release PR is merged:
    - A new GitHub Release is automatically created